 There can be no assurance the market price of our common stock will not decline below its present market price or there will be an active trading market for our common stock.
 The market prices of biotechnology companies have been and are likely to continue to be highly volatile.
 Fluctuations in our operating results and general market conditions for biotechnology stocks could have a significant impact on the volatility of our common stock price.
 We have experienced significant volatility in the price of our common stock.
-From January 1, 2017, through May 5, 2017, the share price of our common stock has ranged from a high of \$8.13 to a low of \$3.96.
+From January 1, 2017, through August 3, 2017, the share price of our common stock has ranged from a high of \$8.13 to a low of \$3.96.
 Factors contributing to such volatility include:

-- results of preclinical studies and clinical trials; - information relating to the safety or efficacy of products or product candidates; - · developments regarding regulatory filings; - our funding requirements and the terms of our financing arrangements; - technological innovations or new indications for our therapeutic products and product candidates; - introduction of new products or technologies by us or our competitors; - sales and estimated or forecasted sales of products for which we receive royalties, if any; - · government regulations; - · developments in patent or other proprietary rights; - quarterly variations in our results of operations and those of our competitors; - · failure to meet any guidance that we have previously provided regarding our anticipated results; - · changes in earnings estimates or recommendations by securities analysts; - · failure to meet securities analysts' estimates; - our involvement in litigation and developments relating to such litigation; - the number of shares issued and outstanding; - the number of shares trading on an average trading day; - · announcements regarding other participants in the biotechnology and pharmaceutical industries; and - market speculation regarding any of the above.
+- our abilities to enter into new licensing arrangements or development agreements; - results of preclinical studies and clinical trials performed by our development partners and licensees; - information relating to the safety or efficacy of products or product candidates; - developments regarding regulatory filings; - our funding requirements and the terms of our financing arrangements; - technological innovations or new indications for our therapeutic products and product candidates; - introduction of new products or technologies by us or our competitors; - sales and estimated or forecasted sales of products for which we receive royalties, if any; - government regulations; - developments in patent or other proprietary rights; - quarterly variations in our results of operations and those of our competitors; - failure to meet any guidance that we have previously provided regarding our anticipated results; - changes in earnings estimates or recommendations by securities analysts; - failure to meet securities analysts' estimates; - our involvement in litigation and developments relating to such litigation; - the number of shares issued and outstanding; - the number of shares trading on an average trading day; - announcements regarding other participants in the biotechnology and pharmaceutical industries; and - market speculation regarding any of the above.

-If we fail to meet continued listing standards of NASDAQ, our common stock may be delisted, which could have a material adverse effect on the liquidity of our common stock.
+If we fail to meet continued listing standards of NASDAQ, our common stock may be delisted, which could have a material adverse effect on the liquidity of our common stock.\